 Sometimes the damage is so extensive that the property has to be demolished.

 Fleas are also associated with rats.
 The black plague or bubonic fever, was a disease that killed millions during the middle ages of human history.
 The infection was transmitted when fleas from rats bit people.
 Rat urine is responsible for the spread of leptospirosis, which can lead to liver and kidney damage.

 Other diseases caused by rats and mice include lymphocytic choriomeningitis (LCMV), a viral infectious disease transmitted through the saliva and urine of rats.
 Among others, illnesses transmitted by rats or mice are allergies and viral infections such as Hantavirus Pulmonary Syndrome.

-Cockroaches, as rats, are deeply engraved in the human memory.
+Cockroaches, like rats, are deeply engraved in human memory.
 Scientists believe that for millenniums these pests have shared space and habitat with humans causing diseases and allergies, which is why many people experience repulsion when they are around.

 Although there’s little evidence linking cockroaches and specific disease outbreaks, cockroaches can carry bacteria.

 According to the United States Environmental Protection Agency (EPA), cockroaches carry bacteria that, if deposited on food, cause salmonella, staphylococcus, and streptococcus.
 According to the World Health Organization (WHO), cockroaches are carriers of intestinal diseases, such as dysentery, diarrhea, cholera, and typhoid fever.